Collection of Information

 Beginning six months after the date of Incorporation, all applications received more than thirty days prior to each meeting of the Members which have not been accepted, or which have been rejected by the Board, shall be submitted by the Secretary to such meeting and subject to compliance by the Applicant with the requirements herein above set forth, any such application may be accepted by vote of the Members.
 The Secretary shall give each such applicant at least ten days written notice of the date of the Members’ meeting to which their application will be submitted, and such applicant shall be entitled to be present and heard at the meeting.

-Joint Membership.
-A husband and wife may apply for a Joint Membership and subject to their compliance with the requirements of Section 1 of this Article, may be accepted for such membership.
-The term “Member”, as used in these By-Laws shall be deemed to include a husband and wife holding a Joint Membership, and any provisions relating to the rights and liabilities of membership shall apply equally with respect to the holders of a Joint Membership.
+Two individuals may apply for a Joint Membership and subject to their compliance with the requirements of Section 1 of this Article, may be accepted for such membership.
+The term “Member”, as used in these By-Laws shall be deemed to include two individuals holding a Joint Membership, and any provisions relating to the rights and liabilities of membership shall apply equally with respect to the holders of a Joint Membership.

 Without limiting the generality of the foregoing, the effect of the hereinafter specified actions by or in respect of the holders of a Joint Membership shall be as follows: